Hack-TIY-2015-OfficeHawk/officehawk/README.md

 ###<a name="emp-list"></a>List Employees for an Org

-List all employees for an organization, must be logged in as an ADMIN user or provide the auth_token for one as a header
+List all employees for an organization

 **URL** /employees